luptior/MinhashSketch/README.md

 ### Steps

-In general, the program divides the long DNA sequence into sevelral CHUNKs and cope with them respectively.
-For each CHUNK, it will get hash velues, radix sort, mark, scan and merge in GPU.
+In general, the program divides the long DNA sequence into several CHUNKs and cope with them respectively.
+For each CHUNK, it will get hash values, radix sort, mark, scan and merge in GPU.

 <p>
 <img src="./git_picture/Steps1.png" width="360" align=center />